 Sessions are priced at an hourly rate of £50 per hour – more information can be found on rates here.

-The first session is always a minimum of two hours, as this time helps establish a relationship, enables me to get up to speed with your work to date and reflect useful insights and recommendations.
+The first session is always a minimum of two hours, as this enables time to get up to speed with your work to date and reflect useful insights and recommendations during the session.

 Depending on the nature of the support required, follow up sessions can be conducted by phone, email, online video conferencing and be paid for at an hourly rate.